Choline: benefits, dosage, contraindications

 Depression: avoid

-Choline intake is not recommended for individuals with depression to avoid a possible aggravation of symptoms.
+Choline intake is not recommended for people with depression, to avoid a possible worsening of symptoms.

 Parkinson's disease: avoid

-It is suggested that higher levels of acetylcholine cause dyskinesia—uncontrolled involuntary movements—observed in people with Parkinson's on long-term dopamine treatment.
-Choline supplementation (which is a precursor to acetylcholine) should therefore be avoided by those with Parkinson's.
+It has been suggested that higher levels of acetylcholine cause dyskinesia — uncontrolled involuntary movements — observed in people with Parkinson's disease undergoing long-term dopamine treatment.
+Choline supplementation (which is a precursor of acetylcholine) should therefore be avoided in people with Parkinson's disease.